-Hornsby Ku-ring-gai Women’s Shelter relies on the generosity and support of the people and organisations in the local community for most of its operational funding.
+Hornsby Ku-ring-gai Women’s Shelter (HKWS) relies on the generosity and support of the people and organisations in the local community for most of its operational funding.
 But when the COVID-19 pandemic hit, they had to drastically rethink their usual face-to-face fundraising activities.

 A small, innovative team of volunteers pivoted quickly to create a hugely successful social media campaign called the “Safe Place Appeal”.
 The campaign not only met, but far exceeded the organisation’s fundraising target more quickly than anyone thought possible.